SystemsApproach/sdn/netvirt.rst

 the hypervisor that no longer hosts one of the VMs.

 With this architecture, we can implement a rich set of features for virtual networks.
-Provided the data plane has the sufficient richness to implement forwarding rules for firewalls, load balancers, and so on, it is now possible to build a network virtualization system that accurately recreates the features of a physical network in software.
+Provided the data plane has sufficient richness to implement forwarding rules for firewalls, load balancers, and so on, it is now possible to build a network virtualization system that accurately recreates the features of a physical network in software.